-The Academic Board reviews and monitors the performance of all academic areas of the Academy to assist with Quality Assurance and ensure continual improvement of those operational processes.
+Reviews and monitors the performance of all academic areas of the Academy to assist with Quality Assurance and ensure continual improvement of operational processes.
+This also involves curricula and programmes, the implementation of the Academy's vision and the development of faculty members.